lucasblt/ren-elec-markets/assignment1/README.txt

 # Assignment 1

-This project contains a jupyter notebook with the solution for the Assignment 1: `assignment1.ipynb` The file `day_ahead.py` contains the function that solves the LP optimization problem using the libray PuLP.
+This project contains a jupyter notebook with the solution for the Assignment 1 (assignment1.ipynb) The file (day_ahead.py) contains the function that solves the LP optimization problem using the libray PuLP.
-Make sure you install the libraries described in `requirements.txt`.
+Make sure you install the libraries described in (requirements.txt).

 ## How to run: